-Apart from a small todo-cli app and a laravel framework bugfix, I have nothing to show in terms of open source contributions.
-I’ve always dodged contributing and there are more than enough reasons for that.
-But the truth is I was mostly hiding behind the “I don’t have time” and “I don’t have a good enough idea” excuses.
+Apart from a small todo-cli app and a laravel framework bugfix, I have nothing to show for in terms of open source contributions.
+I’ve always dodged contributing, and while there lots of reasons for not doing it, the truth is I was mostly hiding behind the “I don’t have time” and “I don’t have a good enough idea” excuses.

 But that ends today.
 Recently I stumbled upon a tweet from Freek (do follow, lots to learn from) asking if there’s a package to convert different time units and assign some meaning by escaping the use of magic numbers when returning stuff like 60 * 12.